Odum Library Historical Resources

 Tips, Tricks, & Tools

-Use with caution.
-Great for when you are collecting research citations but bad for papers.
+Use online citation generators with caution for your papers.
+They are great for when you are collecting research citations but may have formatting errors.

 - GTD Method - Get Things Done